2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Now that you have found the city (or geographic location) to which you want to tie your community, it is essential to **think about the goals you would like to achieve**.

-To help you, we have listed below some thoughts that might be helpful.
+To assist you, we have listed some thoughts below that may be helpful.

 ####

-1. **Why, as a bitcoiner, did I create this community?** Is it to share my knowledge?
+1. **Why, as a Bitcoiner, did I create this community?** Is it to share my knowledge?
 To educate?
 To learn from others?
 To meet other like-minded people?
 To involve myself in the ecosystem?
 To meet professionals?
 Simply to drink beers and make new friends?

-Obviously, depending on your answers, your positioning and motivations will not be the same.
+Depending on your answers, your position and motivations will be different.

-For example, suppose your goal is **sharing your knowledge with the purpose of educating about Bitcoin**.
-In that case, it is clear that **creating educational content** (articles, podcasts, videos, presentations, handouts, etc.) is relevant.
+For example, suppose your goal is to **share your knowledge with the purpose of educating about Bitcoin**.
+In that case, it is clear that **creating educational content** (such as articles, podcasts, videos, presentations, and handouts) is relevant.
 You will thus save others dozens of hours of research and work.
 This can even be taken further through **organizing workshops, presentations and conferences**.

-In parallel, if your goal is "simply" to meet other bitcoiners to share your daily life, this can be done in a much more relaxed way; for example, over drinks.
+In parallel, if your goal is "simply" to meet other Bitcoiners to share your daily life, this can be done in a much more relaxed way; for example, over drinks.

 However, you are undoubtedly aware that toasting helps facilitate social interactions, especially when it involves alcohol.
 Yet even though it is still common today to feel alone and misunderstood by everyone when you are deeply convinced of what Bitcoin brings to our society, it is important not to forget that **drinking beers allows you to discuss the world, but not change it** :smirk:

-In this sense, **it would seem necessary to set concrete goals and projects**.
+In this sense, **it is necessary to set concrete goals and projects**.

 ####

 2. Is it relevant **to give a physical dimension to my community**?
 If so, what types of events could be implemented?

 If you wish to give a physical dimension to your community, your first event will likely be a meeting.
-Your goal is to meet the bitcoiners who live near you gradually.
+Your goal is to meet the Bitcoiners who live near you gradually.

 However, as we will see later in the section [Examples of projects and initiatives](LINK), **a meeting can be structured in different ways, each with its own objectives**.

-It can allow **meeting new people, attending an educational presentation on a specific notion associated with Bitcoin, professional presentation of Bitcoin solutions or companies, orange-pilling strategy for merchants, etc**.
-It is up to each meeting organizer to position themselves according to their goals.
+It can allow for **meeting new people, attending educational presentations on specific aspects of Bitcoin, professional presentations of Bitcoin solutions or companies, and implementing an orange-pilling strategy for merchants, among other benefits.** It is up to each meeting organizer to position themselves according to their goals.

-Sometimes, depending on the topics covered (such as for technical presentations or manual workshops), it may be relevant to hold a **event in addition to the meeting**, in a different place and at a different time.
+Sometimes, depending on the topics covered (such as technical presentations or manual workshops), it may be relevant to hold an **event in addition to the meeting**, in a different place and at a different time.

 ![immagine](assets/fr/05.webp)